 With June upon us, the seas should start calming down and smoothing out so smaller boats will be able to have more time offshore.
-The end of the spring mahi run will be over soon but there will still be some that say in the area through the summer months.
-Trolling ballyhoo and lures from 80 feet on out will be the way to locate them.
+The end of the spring mahi run will be over soon but there will still be some that stay in the area throughout the summer months.
+Trolling ballyhoo and lures from 80 foot on out will be the way to locate them.
 Look for floating debris, weeds, birds, schools of bait fish and rips.
 Once any of these are found, make a pass or two by them to see if anyone is home.
 If nothing hits your spread, it is a good idea to toss some chunk bait or some live baits as close to the debris without getting tangled with the debris.
-If you want to go for the larger mahi, or possibly a wahoo, another method is to drop a heavy grub on a big jighead or a butterfly jig deep under the debris and back to the surface to entice a strike.

 Kingfish will be moving into our area this month.
-For the kings, I recommend using a fast tip rod to keep steady pressure on the fish.
+When fishing for kings, I recommend using a fast tip rod to keep steady pressure on the fish.
 A reel with fast line retrieval is the way to go for getting all the slack line back in fast if your fish is swimming back towards the boat.
 Many of these fish can be foul hooked so be sure to keep light drag with steady pressure (no jerking).

-Look for kings in the depths of 15 feet off the beach to out to 80 feet.
-For kingfish you can troll a drone spoon or ballyhoo 40 to 50 feet behind your boat, but I would suggest having one below the surface in mid-water depth with a downrigger or a planer.
+Look for kings in the depths of 15 foot off the beach to out to 80 foot.
+For kingfish you can troll a drone spoon or ballyhoo 40 to 50 foot behind your boat, but I would suggest having one below the surface in midwater depth with a downrigger or a planer.
 My preferred way of fishing for kingfish is looking for the bait schools and then slow troll a live threadfin, pilchard or a big blue runner with a live bait hook through the nose and a treble hook (also known as “stingers”) near the tail as kingfish like to strike short.
 Always use wire leader as these fish have razor sharp teeth and will cut through mono like butter.
 Then use wire to attach the nose hook to the treble hook.